Systemcluster/kitoken/README.md

 Kitoken can convert and initialize with SentencePiece models in `BPE` and `Unigram` format.

-- `BPE` models are converted to `CharPair` definitions.
+- `BPE` models are converted to `BytePair` definitions in character mode.
 A merge list is generated and sorted using the token scores, which is then used to sort the vocabulary by merge priority.
 The scores and the merge list are then discarded.
 - `Unigram` models are converted to `Unigram` definitions retaining the token scores.

 If the model does not contain a trainer definition, `Unigram` is assumed as the default encoding mode.
 Normalization options and the unicode normalization scheme are taken from the contained normalizer definition and converted to the respective Kitoken configurations.